In-Data-We-Trust/In-Data-We-Trust.github.io/_pages/about.md

 We have both an AWS stack and an Azure stack that we have used first-hand and recommend.
 It is a simple stack that is infinitely better than a complicated solution at this stage of the company.

 With our recommended data stacks, they will let any curious Analyst or Scientist learn the Engineering aspect of Data.
-This can begin to unlock some powerful analytics for your organisation!
-They can discover a new data source, table or API and make the data available to themselves.
-Provide an answer, receive feedback and iterate as required.
+This can begin to unlock powerful analytics for your organisation!
+They can discover a new data source, table or API, make the data available to themselves.
+Which allows them to provide an answer, receive feedback and iterate as required.

 ### We Already Have a Data-Stack